Minnesota: Organized sports

 The Minnesota Twins have played in the Major League Baseball in the Twin Cities since 1961.
 The Twins began play as the original Washington Senators, a founding member of the American League in 1901, relocating to Minnesota in 1961.
 The Twins won the 1987 and 1991 World Series in seven-game matches where the home team was victorious in all games.
 The Twins also advanced to the 1965 World Series, where they lost to the Los Angeles Dodgers in seven games.
 The team has played at Target Field since 2010.

 The Minneapolis Lakers of the National Basketball Association played in the Minneapolis Auditorium from 1947 to 1960, after which they relocated to Los Angeles.
 The Minnesota Timberwolves joined the NBA in 1989, and have played in Target Center since 1990.

-The National Hockey League's Minnesota Wild play in St. Paul's Xcel Energy Center, and reached 300 consecutive sold-out games on January 16, 2008.
+The National Hockey League's Minnesota Wild play in St. Paul's Grand Casino Arena, and reached 300 consecutive sold-out games on January 16, 2008.
 Previously, the Minnesota North Stars competed in NHL from 1967 to 1993, which played in and lost the 1981 and 1991 Stanley Cup Finals.

 Minnesota United FC joined Major League Soccer as an expansion team in 2017, having played in the lower-division North American Soccer League from 2010 to 2016.
 The team plays at Allianz Field in St. Paul.
 Previous professional soccer teams have included the Minnesota Kicks, which played at Metropolitan Stadium from 1976 to 1981, and the Minnesota Strikers from 1984 to 1988.

 Minnesota also has minor-league professional sports teams.
 The Minnesota Swarm of the National Lacrosse League played at the Xcel Energy Center until the team moved to Georgia in 2015.
 The St. Paul Saints, who play at CHS Field in St. Paul, are the Triple-A minor league affiliate of the Minnesota Twins.

-Professional women's sports include the Minnesota Lynx of the Women's National Basketball Association, winners of the 2011, 2013, 2015, and 2017 WNBA Championships, Minnesota Aurora FC of the United Soccer League W-League, the Minnesota Vixen of the Independent Women's Football League, the Minnesota Valkyrie of the Legends Football League, and the Minnesota Whitecaps of the National Women's Hockey League.
+Professional women's sports include the Minnesota Lynx of the Women's National Basketball Association, winners of the 2011, 2013, 2015, and 2017 WNBA Championships, Minnesota Aurora FC of the United Soccer League W-League, the Minnesota Vixen of the Independent Women's Football League, the Minnesota Valkyrie of the Legends Football League, the Minnesota Frost of the Professional Women's Hockey League, and the Minnesota Whitecaps of the National Women's Hockey League.